 The model in Chapter 3 is reported in

 A.J.
 Baddeley and M.N.M. van Lieshout.
 Area-interaction point processes.
-CWI Report BS-R9318, november 1993.
-Submitted to Annals of the Institute of Statistical Mathematics.
+CWI Report BS-R9318, November 1993.
+To appear in Annals of the Institute of Statistical Mathematics.

 The deterministic algorithms in Chapter 4 can be found in